waseemcybersec/CafeDigitalSystem-OOP/README.md

 1. Compile using any C++ compiler:
    Run directly from the main.cpp.
-All files are linked together with main.cpp. admin username: admin admin pass: admin123
+All files are linked together with main.cpp.
+   Kindly use the following credentials for admin login.
+   username: admin
+   pass: admin123

 ## 📬 Contact